narnoldm/PLATFORM/README.md

 method of snapshots() can be utilized. (however at wall time costs due to file I/O) However as attempts are made to apply these methods to large problems other tools must be used to overcome the memory and I/O problem.
-PDP aims to make overcoming these issues easier without users needing to understand the depths of distributed linear algebra computing.
+PLATFORM aims to make overcoming these issues easier without users needing to understand the depths of distributed linear algebra computing.